Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Proposed meta-policy: ( )

-In this section, we first describe our meta-policy, \metapolicyfull\ (\metapolicy), in full detail.
-Then we prove Theorem~\ref{theo:sat:conversion-general} to establish the performance guarantee for \metapolicy.
+In this section, we describe our meta-policy, \metapolicyfull\ (\metapolicy), in full detail.
 For ease of presentation, we focus on the case where the subroutine policy $\sysbar{\policy}$ for \metapolicy\ is \textit{$\vek^0$-irreducible}, i.e., under $\sysbar{\policy}$, there exists a configuration $\vek^0$ such that the single-server system can return to $\vek^0$ from any other configurations (which is equivalent to assuming that the configuration of the single-server system under policy $\sysbar{\policy}$ forms a \emph{unichain}).
-The algorithm and analysis for the general case are in Appendix~\ref{sec:proof-conv-general}.
-The proofs of all the lemmas presented in this section are given in Appendix~\ref{appx:conversion}.
+The algorithm for the general case is given in \Cref{sec:proof-conv-general}.